samohtxotom/ratings-proxy/README.md

 # IMDb Ratings API

-Agregarr hosts a free open source IMDb ratings proxy for both Movies and TV Shows, built with Node.js, Express, and SQLite.
+Agregarr hosts a free open source IMDb ratings proxy for both Movies and TV Shows.

+You are welcome to use this in your own open source project, no API key required.
+Any issues can be reported on the [GitHub page](https://github.com/agregarr/imdb-ratings-api/issues)

 ## API Endpoints